jun521ju/PETS2020_Web_Tracking/README.md

 This folder contains the lists of trackers identified in our study.
 Please check the README.md in this folder for more information.

 ## WTPatrol
-This folder contains the source code of the WTPatrol addon we used in our study.
+This folder contains the source code of the WTPatrol addon used in our study.
 Please check the README.md in this folder for more information.

 ## dataset_link.txt
 This file contains a Google Drive link that shares our database.